PaoloGiordani/HybridTreeBoosting.jl/docs/src/tutorials/Beyond_accurate.md

 - Lower the learning rate parameter lambda to 0.05, particularly if the function is highly nonlinear (some features have high average τ values).
   In some cases this may require increasing the maximum number of trees, e.g HTBparam(lambda=0.05,ntrees=4000).

 - HTBboost cross-validates depth up to 6 (7) in modality = :compromise (:accurate).
 This is sufficient in most circustances.
-If the best depth is 6, try 7 and perhaps even 8.
+If the best depth is 6, try 7 and then perhaps 8.
 (Note that computing time can easily double with each increment in depth.)
   This can be achieved by running, for example:
 ```julia
   output = HTBfit(data,param,cv_grid=[5,6,7,8])
 ```

 - Consider alternative loss functions, such as :L2loglink or (particularly for small n) :t.

 In datasets where the accuracy of HTBoost is roughly comparable to that of XGBoost and LightGBM,